fbreton/script-for-Harness/CD/Release Management/Harness templates and pipeline exemples/README.md

 To ilustrate the usage, you've also 2 pipeline definitions that deploy 2 services, one being dependent of the other, representing an application APP1 that is contained in a project with the same name.

+Execution of steps, stages based on those templates need to use delegate that have python installed on them.
+Python version that has been tested with those templates is 8.11.

 # Templates

 ## CreateVariable.yaml